palewar/WooDocs/README.md

 # WooDocs
-Suggestion to make developer focussed documentation of Woocommerce better and more useful
+Suggestions to make developer focussed documentation of Woocommerce better and more useful.